aprilxblack/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**
+It's a unicode standard, preferred encoding for e-mail and web pages, 1 character is 1 to 4 bytes long.
 - **Why does adding it change what our code does?**
+Because it tells our program how it should interpret the text from the file (as a plain text, not as a bunch of number as the computer sees it)
 - Extra: **what other things could we try adding instead of `utf-8`?**
+'utf-16' I guess

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.